-A person may be appointed as a non-executive director only if -
+A person may be appointed as a nonNon-executive Executive director Director only if -

-- 27.1 (s)he is a member of a Public Constituency, or - 27.2 he is not disqualified by virtue of paragraph 33 below.
+- 27.1 (s)he is a member Member of a Public Constituency, or - 27.2 he is not disqualified by virtue of paragraph 33 below.

-28. Board of Directors - appointment and removal of chairman and other non-executive directors
+28. Board of Directors - appointment and removal of chairman Chairman and other nonNon-executive Executive director Directors

-- 28.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the chairman of the trust and the other non-executive directors. - 28.2 Removal of the chairman or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors. - 28.3 The initial chairman and the initial non-executive directors are to be appointed in accordance with paragraph 29 below.
+- 28.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the chairman of the trustTrust and the other <a href="mailto:nenNon-executive Executive director. - 28.2 Removal of the chairman Chairman or another nonNon-executive Executive director Director shall require the approval of three-quarters of the members of the Council of Governors. - 28.3 The initial chairman Chairman and the initial nonNon-executive Executive director Directors are to be appointed in accordance with paragraph 29 below.

-29. Board of Directors - appointment of initial chairman and initial other non-executive directors
+29. Board of Directors - appointment of initial chairman Chairman and initial other nonNon-executive Executive director Directors

-- 29.1 The Council of Governors shall appoint the chairman of the applicant NHS Trust as the initial chairman of the trust, if (s)he wishes to be appointed. - 29.2 The power of the Council of Governors to appoint the other nonexecutive directors of the trust is to be exercised, so far as possible, by appointing as the initial non-executive directors of the trust any of the non-executive directors of the applicant NHS Trust (other than the

-Chairman) who wish to be appointed.
+- 29.1 The Council of Governors shall appoint the chairman of the applicant NHS Trust as the initial chairman of the trustTrust, if (s)he wishes to be appointed. - 29.2 The power of the Council of Governors to appoint the other nonNon-executive Executive director Directors of the trustTrust is to be exercised, so far as possible, by appointing as the initial nonNon-executive Executive director Directors of the trustTrust any of the nonNon-executive Executive director Directors of the applicant NHS Trust (other than the Chairman) who wish to be appointed. - 29.3 The criteria for qualification for appointment as a nonNon-executive Executive director Director set out in paragraph 27 above (other than disqualification by virtue of paragraph 33 below) do not apply to the appointment of the initial chairman Chairman and the initial other nonNon-executive Executive director Directors in accordance with the procedures set out in this paragraph.

-- 29.3 The criteria for qualification for appointment as a non-executive director set out in paragraph 27 above (other than disqualification by virtue of paragraph 33 below) do not apply to the appointment of the initial chairman and the initial other non-executive directors in accordance with the procedures set out in this paragraph. - 29.4 An individual appointed as the initial chairman or as an initial non-executive director in accordance with the provisions of this paragraph shall be appointed for the unexpired period of her/his term of office as Chairman or (as the case may be) non-executive director of the applicant NHS Trust; but if, on appointment, that period is less than 12 months, (s)he shall be appointed for 12 months.
+29.4 An individual appointed as the initial chairman or as an initial enamon-executiveExecutive director Director in accordance with the provisions of this paragraph shall be appointed for the unexpired period of her/his term of office as Chairman or (as the case may be) nenNon-executiveExecutive director Director of the applicant NHS Trust; but if, on appointment, that period is less than 12 months, (s)he shall be appointed for 12 months.

-30. Board of Directors - appointment of deputy chairman
+30. Board of Directors - appointment of deputyDeputy chairmanChairman

-The Council of Governors at a general meeting of the Council of Governors shall appoint one of the non-executive directors as a deputy chairman.
+The Council of Governors at a general meeting of the Council of Governors shall appoint one of the nonNon-executive Executive director Directors as a deputyDeputy chairmanChairman.

-31. Board of Directors - appointment and removal of the Chief Executive and other executive directors
+31. Board of Directors - appointment and removal of the Chief Executive and other executive Executive director Directors

-- 31.1 The Chairman and the other non-executive directors shall appoint or remove the Chief Executive. - 31.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 31.3 The initial Chief Executive is to be appointed in accordance with paragraph 32 below. - 31.4 A committee consisting of the Chairman, the Chief Executive and the other non-executive directors shall appoint or remove the other executive directors.
+- 31.1 The Chairman and the other nonNon-executive Executive director Directors shall appoint or remove the Chief Executive. - 31.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 31.3 The initial Chief Executive is to be appointed in accordance with paragraph 32 below. - 31.4 A committee consisting of the Chairman, the Chief Executive and the other nonNon-executiveExecutive directorDirectors shall appoint or remove the other executiveExecutive directorDirectors.

-32. Board of Directors - appointment and removal of initial Chief Executive initial Chief Executive of the trust shall not require the approval of the Council of Governors.
+32. Board of Directors - appointment and removal of initial Chief Executive